dotnet/systemweb-adapters/docs/intro.md

 The `Microsoft.AspNetCore.SystemWebAdapters` is a collection of runtime helpers that will facillitate using old core written against `System.Web` while moving onto ASP.NET Core.

 The heart of the library is support for `System.Web.HttpContext`.
 This attempts to provide compatible behavior for what is found running on ASP.NET to expedite moving onto ASP.NET Core.
 There are a number of behaviors that ASP.NET provided that incur a performance cost if enabled on ASP.NET Core so must be opted into.
-For details, see [here](./metadata.md).

 For guidance around usage, please see [here](usage_guidance.md).